SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 ^^^^^^^^^

 A particle represents any Z\ :sub:`2`-even and Z\ :sub:`2`-odd state appearing in an element.
-It can hold any of the following information: Z\ :sub:`2`-parity, label (a string describing the particle, e.e 'e-'), pdg number, mass, electric charge, color charge, spin, decay width and decays to other particles.
+It can hold any of the following information: Z\ :sub:`2`-parity, label (a string describing the particle, e.g. 'e-'), pdg number, mass, electric charge, color charge, spin, decay width and decays to other particles.
 However, different sub sets of these properties are used for different particles as outlined below.